typescene/typescene.github.io/_index.md

 </div>
 <section markdown="1">

 **Services** contain data that isn't tied to a particular activity, and provide access to the global state.
 This is where database access, login sessions, and user preferences go.
+Services can be used from any other component by referencing their name.

 </section>
 </section>